meshtastic/meshtastic/docs/software/plugins/external-notifications.md

 ## Known Problems

-* This won't directly support an passive (normal) speaker as it does not generate any audio wave forms.
+* This won't directly support a passive (normal) speaker as it does not generate any audio wave forms.
-* This currently only supports the esp32.
+* This currently only supports the ESP32.
 Other targets may be possible, I just don't have to test with.
 * This plugin only monitors text messages.
 We won't trigger on any other packet types.